 Being part of communities that challenge us is integral to one’s growth in wisdom.
 Devotion to God requires the endurance of every challenge.
 And wanting God’s blessing brings gifts of peace and wisdom far above anything else.

 Jesus reminds us that challenges foster growth in wisdom.
-Additionally, Jesus’ knowledge grew as He faced the theological communities discussing the Bible.
+The Lord learned more as He talked to groups of people who studied the Bible.

 These ideas emphasize the importance of joining challenging communities.
 To grow in wisdom, everyone needs challenging people in this world.